 The West End Home Foundation is an independent charitable foundation located in Nashville, Tennessee.
-The Foundation’s exclusive focus is to enhance the lives of senior adults in Davidson and its six contiguous counties.
-This is accomplished by providing grants to qualifying organizations that deliver needed services to the senior population and by raising awareness of the needs of seniors in our community.
+The Foundation’s exclusive focus is to enhance the lives of older adults in Davidson and its six contiguous counties.
+This is accomplished by providing grants to qualifying organizations that deliver needed services to the older adult population and by raising awareness of the needs of older adults in our community.

 An organization rich in history, we were founded in 1891 as the “Old Woman’s Home”.
 For over a century we provided residential and physical care to elderly women.
 In 2002, the renamed West End Home for Ladies ceased taking new admissions and began the transition toward becoming a charitable foundation.
 We issued our first community grant in 2002 while continuing to care for our remaining residents.
 The last resident passed away in 2013, bringing the 122 year history of residential care to an end.